programminghistorian/ph-submissions/en/drafts/originals/communicating-diversity-in-3D-and-VR.md

 Save and reload in the browser.

-{% include figure.html filename="en-or-communicating-diversity-in-3D-and-VR-03.png" alt="Visual description of figure image" caption="Figure 3.
-Caption text to display" %}
+{% include figure.html filename="en-or-communicating-diversity-in-3D-and-VR-03.png" alt="Peach webpage with 9 spheres of different colours in a vertical line." caption="Figure 3.
+Webpage with nine differently coloured spheres." %}
 ## Adding the Information Panels and Map

 Now we will add some planes.
 We want the information panels to face the viewer, and the default planes do this.
 However, we want a plane for the map for the jars to sit on, so this plane has to be rotated 90 degrees (- Math.PI /2) around the x axis.